XChain-Platform/xchain-utxo-tracker/README.md

 | `getbootstrapstatus` | Gets the status of a task. | `{ "taskid": "string" }` | `{ "progress": 50, "filename": "..." }` |
 | `restorebootstrap` | Restores a compressed backup in the server. | `{ "filename": "string" }` | `{ "task_id": "uuid" }` |
 | `getbootstraprestorestatus`| Gets the status of a backup restoration. | `{ "taskid": "string" }` | `{ "progress": 80, "filename": "..." }` |

 ---

+**Copyright © 2025 Dankest, LLC**

+**Based on XChain Platform by Dankest, LLC – https://dankest.llc**

+Licensed under the **Dankest Community License**
+(based on the Apache License 2.0 with additional non-commercial and network-disclosure terms).

+You may not use, modify, or distribute this material except in compliance with the License.
+A full copy of the License is available at: [https://dankest.llc/license](https://dankest.llc/license)

+---